crosseax/SinaStockBasicInfoCollect/README.md

 ## Dependencies

-Before using, make sure you have installed [python](https://www.python.org/downloads/) (version 3.6 or older).
+Before using, make sure you have installed [python](https://www.python.org/downloads/) (version 3.6 or newer).

 The program requires some python libraries to be installed before run.